WWE Bad Blood (2004): Aftermath

 On the June 21 episode of Raw, a number one contender's match between Eugene and Triple H was scheduled in which the winner would face Chris Benoit for the World Heavyweight Championship.
 The match, however, ended in a No Contest.
 On the June 28 episode of Raw, a rematch for the World Heavyweight Championship between Benoit and Kane took place.
 A stipulation was placed that Benoit had to win the match by submission, while Kane could win by pinfall, submission, disqualification or countout.
 Benoit won the match, after he made Kane submit to a crossface.
 At Vengeance, Benoit defeated Triple H to retain his Championship.

 A heated confrontation between Randy Orton and Edge was seen, with Edge spearing Orton.
 The following week, it was announced that Orton would defend the Intercontinental Championship against Edge at Vengeance.
 Weeks leading to the event, both men took the upper hand over one another.
-At the scheduled event, Orton lost the Intercontinental Championship to Edge.
+At Vengeance, Orton lost the Intercontinental Championship to Edge.

-The 2004 Bad Blood would be the final Bad Blood event, as it was doubly replaced by One Night Stand and Vengeance the following year.
+After this 2004 event, Bad Blood was discontinued as it was doubly replaced by One Night Stand and Vengeance in June the following year.
+Due to its discontinuation, the 2004 event was also the last Bad Blood event to be broadcast in 4:3 format, as in January 2008, all WWE shows began airing in high definition.
 After 13 years, WWE announced that Bad Blood would be revived and held on July 9, 2017; however, these plans were scrapped in favor of an event titled Great Balls of Fire.
+After 20 years since the 2004 event, Bad Blood was definitively revived, this time for October 5, 2024, the 27-year anniversary of the first Bad Blood.